flame-code/FLAME/docs/02_installation.rst

 is supported due to changes introduced in later versions that break the Makefile structure.

-Any Fortran and C compiler should work for compiling FLAME.
+Any Fortran and C compiler should in principle work for compiling FLAME.
 However, we recommend using the Intel Fortran and C compiler.